Self-care when working from home

 However, there are also potential health issues which can arise when working from home, both mental and physical.
 When working full-time, we can spend up to 40 hours a week sat at our workstations.
 This can take its toll on our mental and physical health.
 Vision Express discuss working from home tips and ways we can look after ourselves when WFH, during lockdown and beyond.

-Spending so much time at home staring at screens can be harmful to our eyes.
-Known as ‘digital eye strain’, spending too much time staring at screens can harm our eyes and cause headaches.
+Digital eye strain can occur when you spend too much time staring at screens, which causes sore eyes and a headache.
 This is more common at home rather than in the office, as the equipment we use often isn’t suited for using for 6+ hours.
-Blue light filter lenses are designed to block blue light from computer screens, which can cause computer vision syndrome.
+Blue light filter lenses are designed to filter blue-violet light from computer screens.

 A common mistake people make when working from home is using unsuitable equipment for offices.
 Many people don’t have the luxury of having a second screen for their home office, so choose to use a television screen rather than another laptop or computer monitor.
 This can be harmful for our eyes, as sitting as close to a television screen all day as we would a computer monitor can cause eye strain.
 Also, as a television screen is bigger, we tend to move our heads more when viewing the screen, which overtime can strain neck muscles.

 To prevent digital eye strain from occurring when working from home, it is important to take regular breaks from staring at a monitor screen.
 The 20-20-20 rule gives remote workers a chance to take a break from the computer screen and give their eyes a well-deserved break.
 Every 20 minutes, workers should look at an object which is at least 20 feet away, for 20 seconds.